 What we recommend for bay windows: Cellular shades, Roman shades, or plantation shutters.
 Both roman and cellular shades work great with bay windows since each shade covers an individual pane, granting you some flexibility in how much window area you want to cover.
 Similarly, plantation shutters can be installed on each separate pane on bay windows, but are able to give you even more adaptability in window coverage with adjustable louvers.

 No matter their shape or style, windows that stretch close to your ceiling can be hard to treat.
-Normally, the window tops are outside normal reach, and getting the stepladder out every day becomes a hassle.
+Normally, the window tops are outside normal reach, and breaking out a stepladder every day becomes a hassle.
 So homeowners in San Diego with high ceiling windows might want to go with a window treatment that can either stay in a fixed position, or operate from far away.
-It wouldn’t hurt if that window treatment could also effectively block sunlight from pouring in.
+It wouldn’t hurt if that window treatment could also effectively block sunlight from pouring through.

 What we recommendfor tall & high ceiling windows: Motorized shades or plantation shutters.
-Motorized shades can open or shut with the easy push of a button, without any hassle.
-On the other hand, with plantation shutters most homeowners choose to position the louvers in a single ideal position, and rarely if ever adjust the louvers afterward.
+Automated shades can open or shut with the easy push of a button, without any hassle.
+On the other hand, with plantation shutters most homeowners choose to tilt the louvers to a single ideal position, and rarely if ever adjust the louvers afterward.
 Both choices address the biggest problem of tall windows!

 Eyebrow windows are those arched windows that are almost always found above other, usually rectangular windows.
 Due to their location and unique shape, eyebrow windows come with challenges that no other windows do in regards to picking the perfect window treatment.